SpicedPigeon/Nth-Prime/README.md

 # Nth-Prime
-Calculating the nth-prime based on wormell's formular
+Calculating the nth-prime based on wormell's formular in Assembler and C

 Code in Projekt->PrimeCalculationAssembler->wormell.S
 all done in assembler and a bit in c